-Figure 1 (A) univoltine lifecycle of Halictus rubicundus which prohibits social nesting (B) bivoltine lifecycle of Halictus rubicundus where sociality is possible as the 1st brood (B1) can provision a second brood (B2).
+Figure 1 (A) univoltine lifecycle of Halictus rubicundus which prohibits social nesting (B) bivoltine lifecycle of Halictus rubicundus where sociality is possible as the 1st brood (B1) can help to provision a second brood (B2).
 Note that in (B) the B1 females can either (i) overwinter and provision the following year as a solitary foundress (ii) provision a nest alone as a solitary foundress in the year that they emerge or (iii) provision the nest socially with their B1 sisters with a queen (their mother or a sister) in the year that they emerge.
 (C) Map depicting the sites where H. rubicundus females were studied.
 Dashed arrow represents the direction of the transplant experiment (SCO to SE).

 Image scoring

 Eight distinct types of sensilla with overlapping functions have been characterised in the Hymenoptera (Do Carmo Queiroz Fialho et al. 2014).
 Placoid sensilla are plate-like structures that are involved in olfaction and chemoreception.
 Tricoid and basiconic sensilla are hair-like projections with multiple sub-types that are used in olfaction involving contact.
 Coeloconic, campaniform and ampulliform sensilla are pore-like and are involved in sensing temperature, humidity and CO2 concentration (Do Carmo Queiroz Fialho et al. 2014).
-For this study we grouped all sensilla types into three structural/functional groups that allowed for repeatability in scoring: (i) olfactory plate sensilla (sensilla placodea, fig 2), (ii) olfactory hair-type sensilla (sensilla trichodea and basonica; fig 2) and (iii) temperature/humidity/CO2 pore sensilla (coeloconic/campaniform/ampulliform sensilla; fig 2).
+For this study we grouped all sensilla types into three structural/functional groups that allowed for repeatability in scoring: (i) olfactory plate sensilla (sensilla placodea, fig 2), (ii) olfactory hair-type sensilla (sensilla trichodea and basoniconica; fig 2) and (iii) temperature/humidity/CO2 pore sensilla (coeloconic/campaniform/ampulliform sensilla; fig 2).

 Images of antennal segments 11 and 12 were scored using ImageJ software.
 For each segment, three 50µM x 50µM ‘quadrats’ were selected, the X and Y coordinates of which were derived by generating a random number using the excel function RANDBETWEEN.
 Each quadrat was saved as a TIF image and the number of sensilla types i and ii were counted.
 We counted sensilla type iii across the entire segment as they are distributed unevenly on the surface of the antenna.
 In some cases, bare patches with no sensilla were present on the surface of the antenna.
 Any quadrats which fell on the bare areas were discarded and another area was selected.
 We note that the scorer was not blind to the population of origin as the same person was required to mount, image and score the antennae.